Sustainable Christmas Gift Guide

 Visible Mending

 Learning to repair clothes is definitely a gift that will last for years!
 I have lots of options if you would like to give someone visible mending skills as a gift.
-My book and materials kit is a great option or, if you think your loved one would like to learn some of the skills in more depth, then a workshop, either live or a pre-recorded darning workshop would be the way to go.
+My book and materials kit is a great option or, if you think your loved one would like to learn some of the skills in more depth, then a workshop, either live online, in person or a pre-recorded darning workshop would be the way to go.

 One option that doesn’t involve spending any money at all is to mend something for your loved one as a gift- their favourite sweater or pair of jeans perhaps.
 Make it creative and fun, and let them have the joy of wearing something they love again.